DUI Law | Criminal Defense Law

 A license can be suspended for several reasons such as but not limited to too many points for too many point violations within a year (the limit is 4 points in a year), too many unpaid parking tickets, failure to appear, unpaid child support payments, and others.

 If you are convicted of driving on a suspended license it is usually only a misdemeanor crime in California.
 You could be sentenced to County Jail for upwards of 180 days.
 You would be required to serve 50% of that time.
 In addition, you would likely receive two more points on your license.
+We can help defend your DUI Law | Criminal Defense Law case.

 Other relevant violations under this section